YYYIKES/kraig-celly-generator/README.md

 # kraig-celly-generator
- A text generator using scraped tweets from Craig Kelly's account, then fucking with the dataset.
+Generator using scraped twitter posts from the absolute turd of an Australian politician and fucking with the dataset.